Sunday, June 18, 2023

 “Apples for dinner, Olivia,” her mother called.
 “We’re waiting for you!”

-“I’m not really hungry,” Olivia lied.
-She walked into the house with scratches on her hands.
+“I’m not really hungry,” Olivia whispered.
+She hurried into the house with scratches on her hands.
 “I already ate, but thanks.”

 For the next few days, Olivia managed the danger of the apples with little success.

 “Humansville is falling apart more each day!” she said to herself.
 She watched from a distance as the townspeople fought amongst themselves at school, in the grocery store, and in the library.
-“Please, everyone calm down,” she thought.
+She wished everyone would calm down.

-Although she wanted an apple badly, she felt clammy all over.
+Although she craved an apple badly, she felt clammy all over.
 She resisted eating the fruit, and her superstrength dissipated.

 “I’m safer without those stupid superpowers,” Olivia said to herself.